eoghanpw/PFDA-assignments/README.md

 ## Usage Example

-The code snippet below is extracted from the `assignment03-pie.ipynb` notebook and demonstrates how to visualize data using a pie chart.
+The code snippet below is extracted from the `assignment03-pie.ipynb` notebook and demonstrates how to visualise data using a pie chart.

 ```python
 # Pie chart.